-However, I want to WARN you that the use of artificial intelligence to generate content that you turn in as your own is usually considered an act of academic dishonesty and can be punished pretty severely.
+However, I want to WARN you that the use of artificial intelligence to generate content that you turn in as your own (for ANY assignments) is considered an act of academic dishonesty and can be punished pretty severely.

-For OUR class, unlike some other instructors, I view AI as an important tool (like spellcheck and word processors and Google/Wikipedia/etc), that my students need to learn to use effectively but also not rely on to do the work FOR them.
+For OUR class, I view AI as an important tool (like spellcheck and word processors and Google/Wikipedia/etc), that my students need to learn to use effectively but also not rely on to do the work FOR them.

-I have ZERO problems with students using AI to help them get started or to ease their workload in some ways, but turning AI-generated work as yours will result in a warning, then a point reduction on the assignment (possibly to a zero), and then a report to student affairs and a zero in the course.
+I have ZERO problems with students using AI to help them get started or to ease their workload in some ways, but turning in work that shows elements of not being the work of the student will result.

+- First, a warning and invitation to have a conversation about what I'm seeing and what to do to ensure full growth and participation - Second, the assignment will receive a point reduction (possibly to a zero), - Third, I will issue a report to student affairs and a zero for the assignment and possibly for the course as a whole.